 Types of Kidney Transplants

-Rely on us for the following types of kidney transplants:
+We perform the following types of kidney transplants:

 - Deceased donor – Your new kidney comes from a deceased donor as it becomes available through the national computerized waiting list known as United Network for Organ Sharing (UNOS).

 - Living donor – Your new kidney comes from a living donor you know, like a family member or friend, or possibly someone you do not know.
 You may be able to receive a kidney transplant more quickly through our living-donor kidney transplant program.

 Your transplant patient journey at University Health will be similar to the following: